How To Photograph People When Travelling

 How to photograph people when travelling so that they engage with the camera and, more importantly, you don’t offend them, isn’t all that hard.
-Yet every day in Hoi An I witness some very disappointing behaviour.
+Yet every day in Hoi An, Vietnam, I witness some very disappointing behaviour.

 The woman was wearing the classic printed pyjamas, favoured by Vietnamese ladies as daywear, and she was yawning, as if she’d just woken up.
 Or perhaps she’d been up since 3am, rising early to do a bit of shopping or trading, and was ready for a nap.

-At first she appeared oblivious to the several frames-per-second bursts of the cameras and the clack of the shutters stopping briefly as the visitors examined the backs of their cameras — before firing off another volley of shots like they had spotted a white rhino on safari.
+At first the old lady appeared oblivious to the several frames-per-second bursts of the cameras and the clack of the shutters stopping briefly as the visitors examined the backs of their cameras — before firing off another volley of shots like they had spotted a white rhino on safari.

-The woman, by now, was very aware that they were there and what they were doing.
+The elderly woman was, by now, very aware that they were there and what they were doing.
 She didn’t move and she didn’t change her expression for the whole 10 minutes — yes, they stood for 10 minutes training their lenses on her.
 And she was not happy.

 Just before they moved on, one photographer began to approach the woman, but stopped just a few feet from her, and fired off yet another volley of shots before turning on her heels and returning to the rest of the group.
 But not before she had checked to see that she had the shot she wanted.